Chiral anomaly

 In theoretical physics, a chiral anomaly is the anomalous nonconservation of a chiral current.
-In everyday terms, it is analogous to a sealed box that contained equal numbers of left and right-handed bolts, but when opened was found to have more left than right, or vice versa.

 Such events are expected to be prohibited according to classical conservation laws, but it is known there must be ways they can be broken, because we have evidence of charge–parity non-conservation ("CP violation").
 It is possible that other imbalances have been caused by breaking of a chiral law of this kind.
 Many physicists suspect that the fact that the observable universe contains more matter than antimatter is caused by a chiral anomaly.
 Chiral symmetry breaking, which breaks chirality symmetry for fermions, can also happen without CP violation, which causes mass gaps between mesons in quantum chromodynamics.

 Informal introduction

 Anomaly-induced neutral pion decay $\pi^0 \to\gamma\gamma~.$ This is a one-loop Feynman diagram.
 The $\pi^0$ coupling is a pseudoscalar coupling; the two photons couple as vectors.
 The triangle sums over all lepton generations.

 The chiral anomaly originally referred to the anomalous decay rate of the neutral pion, as computed in the current algebra of the chiral model.
 These calculations suggested that the decay of the pion was suppressed, clearly contradicting experimental results.
-The nature of the anomalous calculations was first explained in 1969 by Stephen L. Adler and John Stewart Bell & Roman Jackiw.
-This is now termed the Adler–Bell–Jackiw anomaly of quantum electrodynamics.
+The nature of the anomalous calculations was first explained in 1969 by Stephen L. Adler and John Stewart Bell and Roman Jackiw.
+This is called the Adler–Bell–Jackiw anomaly of quantum electrodynamics.
 This is a symmetry of classical electrodynamics that is violated by quantum corrections.

 The Adler–Bell–Jackiw anomaly arises in the following way.
 If one considers the classical (non-quantized) theory of electromagnetism coupled to massless fermions (electrically charged Dirac spinors solving the Dirac equation), one expects to have not just one but two conserved currents: the ordinary electrical current (the vector current), described by the Dirac field $j^\mu = \overline\psi\gamma^\mu\psi$ as well as an axial current $j_5^\mu = \overline\psi\gamma^5\gamma^\mu\psi~.$ When moving from the classical theory to the quantum theory, one may compute the quantum corrections to these currents; to first order, these are the one-loop Feynman diagrams.
 These are famously divergent, and require a regularization to be applied, to obtain the renormalized amplitudes.
 In order for the renormalization to be meaningful, coherent and consistent, the regularized diagrams must obey the same symmetries as the zero-loop (classical) amplitudes.
 This is the case for the vector current, but not the axial current: it cannot be regularized in such a way as to preserve the axial symmetry.
 The axial symmetry of classical electrodynamics is broken by quantum corrections.
 Formally, the Ward–Takahashi identities of the quantum theory follow from the gauge symmetry of the electromagnetic field; the corresponding identities for the axial current are broken.